 ‘Geoffrey Grigson records some ninety different local tags, all of which say something about the plant’s history or associations.
 Starchwort, for example, recalls the era when the dried and ground-up tubers were used as a substitute for starch in laundries.
 The majority are some kind of comment on the appearance of the plant’s flowering parts in spring: the long, dull purple or yellow spadix, partially cloaked by a pale green sheath.
 Many names – even cuckoo-pint itself (pint is short for pintle or penis) – are, perhaps not surprisingly rather rude: dog’s cock (Wiltshire) and priest’s pilly (Westmorland) for instance.
 Others make more genteel reference to the contrasting form and colour of the two parts of the flower shoot, for example Jack in the pulpit (Cornwall) and sucky calves (Somerset).
 Cuckoo-flower (many locations) probably refers to the time the flower-sheath appears, but may be another euphemistic dubbing and derive from cucu, Anglo-Saxon for ‘quick’ or ‘lively’.
 The commonly used lords-and-ladies is probably a Victorian invention, coined as a polite alternative to this great catalogue of vulgarities.’

-We left this steamy, wildwood hotspot and emerged blinking into the post-coital light of sticky-bobs and teasels; an orange windsock on the horizon, inflating and deflating in the breeze and a radar dish rotating and pulsating in the trees, both signs that others too where also watching the same bright sky.
+We left this steamy, wildwood hotspot and emerged blinking into the post-coital light of sticky-bobs and teasels; an orange windsock on the horizon, inflating and deflating in the breeze and a radar dish rotating and pulsating in the trees, both signs that others too were also watching the same bright sky.

 Over the fields and onto the road where traffic halted for crossing geese, eager to get to their pond.
 Then higher for wide views and windswept hedgerows and hawthorn budding with the first may blossom.
 A goldfinch danced and hovered around us as we passed.
 We came back into town by the devils’ route, through a narrowing path overwhelmed by hedgebanks bursting with cow parsley.